It seems crazy, but tech is one of the few high-paying professional industries where you don’t need a degree to get hired.

 Let's get started.

-Sure, some people working in tech did go to university and get computer science degrees.
+Sure, some people working in tech did go to university and learn the core concepts of computer science.
 Maybe they were curious about the academic side of things, or maybe they thought they needed it because that’s what companies like Google or Facebook used to ask for.

 But the truth is, you don’t need a degree to get hired in tech anymore, and there are a few simple reasons why.